Vishal-Kanabargi/Node-RabbitMQ-node-POC/README.md

 noAck: true , Will helps us to delete the sms if that has been consumed.

-This is just a sample Example , In real time there will be workers to process messages and send it to recevier...
+This is just a sample Example , In real time there will be workers to process messages and send it to receiver...